jshimkoski/shimmy-grid/README.md

 Q: Will you add gutters to shimmy-grid?

-A: shimmy-grid is strictly structural.
+A: No. shimmy-grid is strictly for structure.
 Use a .gutter class for parent elements inside columns instead (as done in the demo page).

-Q: Why isn't responsive design supported on IE8 and below?
+Q: Why isn't responsive design supported on IE 8 and below?

-A: I counter with: Why support browsers that are not available on portable devices?
+A: Because IE sucks and shimmy-grid is css only.

 This is a work in progress.
 Thanks for checking it out.